 Samantha Shoppell (Art Education)

-Hi, I’m samantha shoppell, a 2nd year PhD student in the Art Education program at UIUC.
+Hi, I’m Samantha Shoppell, a 2nd year PhD student in the Art Education program at UIUC.
 My research centers on the embodied and relational aspects of the pedagogy and practice of Japanese traditional arts.
 Although I practice a handful of artistic traditions including kimono, traditional music, and woodblock printing, my research tends to focus specifically on tea ceremony in intercultural contexts.
 I am delighted to be chosen as a fellow this year to maintain and continue developing my Japanese language and cultural studies, which I hope will eventually culminate in research fieldwork in Japan. どうぞ宜しくお願いします。